- Two-time appointee of Governor Greg Abbott.

-- Appointed by Governor Greg Abbott as Judge of 165th Civil District Court
+- Appointed by Governor Abbott as Judge of 190th Civil District Court

 - Unanimously confirmed by the Texas Senate

 - Former Judge, Harris County Civil Court at Law No. 1 (elected twice after appointment to this bench)

 - Former Senior Counsel, Enterprise Products, one of the largest publicly traded partnerships and a leading North American provider of midstream energy services